Ruby: What does && and || return?

 "a ||= b approximatively translates to a || a = b and not a = a || b" (source)

-What happens when key
+What happens when key method is called first:

-will have the value returned byKey.find_by_key(params[:key])
+@keywill have the value returned byKey.find_by_key(params[:key])

 Now let's run this a second time.
 What happens then?

-It depends on the previous result ofKey.find_by_key(params[:key])
+It depends on the previous result ofKey.find_by_key(params[:key]).

-If a Key was found, then the initial expression will be evaluated as Truthy || Object
+If a Key was found, then the initial expression will be evaluated as Truthy || Object and return the Truthy object that in this case is @key:

 @key || @key = Key.find_by_key(params[:key])